-For the very cheap ocean shells our consul reports a total manufacturing cost of 13 cents per thousand pieces, or 1\$ cents per gross.
+For the very cheap ocean shells our consul reports a total manufacturing cost of 13 cents per thousand pieces, or 14 cents per gross.
 Those were the shells I referred to as Awabi and Sazai shells, which are very low-grade shells.
 I would like to read the comments in this letter regarding machinery.

-In reference to the consular reports of May 8-
+In reference to the consular reports of May 8-----

-Senator Warson.
+Senator WATSON.
 Do you make that grade of button to which you are just referring?

-Mr. Willis.
+Mr. WILLIS.
 Not any more.

-Senator Warson.
+Senator WATSON.
 Why do you not make it any more?

-Mr. Willis.
+Mr. WILLIS.
 I am in the fresh-water button business.
 I went out of the ocean-button business because I saw I could not successfully manufacture against foreign competition.

-Senator Warson.
+Senator WATSON.
 Did Japanese competition drive you out of that line of pearl-button manufacturing?
+Mr. WILLIS, It was Austrian and German competition.
+The Japa-

-Mr. Willis.
+Mr. WILLIS.
 It was Austrian and German competition.
 The Japanese competition had not gotten in very strongly until about 1913, along there when the Underwood bill became operative.

-Senator Warson.
+Senator WATSON.
 When did you try to make pearl buttons out of that kind of ocean shells?